ceLLMate: Sandboxing Browser AI Agents: Background and Motivation

-In traditional computer security, system-level techniques such as access control policies and sandboxing have provided robust security by enforcing the \textit{principle of least privilege}~\cite{polp}: systems should operate with only the minimal permissions necessary to complete their tasks, thereby containing potential harm.
+\textbf{System-Level Defenses against Prompt Injection.} In traditional computer security, system-level techniques such as access control and sandboxing have provided robust security by enforcing the \textit{principle of least privilege}~\cite{polp}: systems should operate with only the minimal permissions necessary to complete their tasks, thereby containing potential harm.
 Inspired by this principle, our key insight is that security guarantees for LLM-integrated applications must be achieved at the \textit{system} level.
-Recent efforts have started to embrace this systems perspective.
-For example, CaMeL~\cite{camel} and Fides~\cite{costa2025securingaiagentsinformationflow}, building on Willison's Dual LLM~\cite{willison2023dualllm}, separates trusted and untrusted contexts and enforces control and data flow derived from the trusted context.
-However, both CaMeL and Fides implicitly assume that each tool has fixed semantics.
-BUA tools do not have fixed semantics (as explained earlier) and thus it is not possible to write security policies for them.
-Progent~\cite{shi2025progent} enforces manually written or LLM-generated privilege control policies on tool invocations to restrict agents' behavior, but again relies on each tool having fixed semantics.
-By contrast, \cellmate is the first framework to enforce sandboxing policies when the agent's tools have \textit{no fixed semantics}.
+Recent efforts have started to embrace this perspective.
+CaMeL~\cite{camel} and Fides~\cite{fides}, building on Willison's Dual LLM~\cite{willison2023dualllm}, separate trusted and untrusted contexts and enforce control and data flow derived from the trusted context.
+Progent~\cite{shi2025progent} restricts agents' behavior by enforcing privilege control policies on tool invocations.
+However, all these approaches implicitly assume that policies can be enforced solely by restricting tool usage --- a premise that relies on a clear mapping between tool interfaces and security boundaries.
+This assumption does not hold for BUA tools, where the effects of low-level actions (e.g., clicks or keystrokes) are dynamically determined by the execution context, including page state, DOM structure, and screen resolution.
+As a result, translating meaningful security policies (e.g., ``do not delete emails from my Gmail inbox'') into constraints on these non-semantic primitives is inherently challenging.
+Parallel to \cellmate, Foerster et al.~\cite{camel-cua} scale CaMeL to computer-use agents by adopting an observe-verify-act paradigm within execution plans.
+However, this approach suffers from the same limitation as its predecessor: it relies on the assumption of semantic tools.
+Furthermore, as discussed by Foerster et al., their system remains vulnerable to branch steering attacks where UI elements are manipulated to trigger unintended yet valid actions --- a vector that \cellmate explicitly neutralizes. \cellmate is the first system-level defense that decouples policy enforcement from low-level tool interfaces.